TancredePolge/Brunnermeier_Sannikov_Replication.jl/README.md

 ## The original code

 The replication material can be found here https://www.openicpsr.org/openicpsr/project/112732/version/V1/view?path=/openicpsr/112732/fcr:versions/V1/data&type=folder.
 The code was written in Matlab.
 3 among the 4 files set up the equations, the last file solves for the equilibrium and produces the plots.
+Here are the graphs produced by the Matlab code.

 ![Graph 1](graphs/fig1.png)